Search StreamScheme

 For a minimal investment, you can look into overclocking.
 Typically when people talk about overclocking, they’re talking about their CPU.
 This is done by tweaking some settings to make the processor run at a higher clock speed.
 Doing this causes excess heat, meaning you will need to invest in a nicer CPU cooler than the one that comes out of the box.
 A cheap and reliable option is the Cooler Master Hyper 212 EVO.

-Keep in mind that while overclocking can give mild-to-moderate performance benefits, it may also decrease the lifespan of the product.
-Running at temperatures and speeds outside what they’re designed for can permanently damage components if you’re not careful, and burn them out more quickly even if you are.
+Remember that while overclocking can give mild-to-moderate performance benefits, it may also decrease the product’s lifespan.
+Running at temperatures and speeds outside what they’re designed for can permanently damage components if you’re not careful and burn them out more quickly, even if you are.
 For some people, that’s a risk worth taking; I don’t typically do it myself.

 About the Author